 This girl is 12" tall.

-She has a wooden rod through her whole body, from the top of her head, down though both legs. the wooden dowel comes out through the bottoms of her feet,so she can be fitted on to a stand which has corresponding holes.
+She has a wooden rod through her whole body, from the top of her head, down through both legs.
+The wooden dowel comes out through the bottoms of her feet,so she can be fitted on to a stand which has corresponding holes.

 The arms of the sewing mannequins are removable,to make it easier to put the clothes on.
 I haven't tried to take this girl's arms off.
 If she was a regular doll who was made of rubber this soft, it would be impossible to get her arms back on.
 She's really squishy.